aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 3. Run the post deployment step by executing the command `STAGE=<STAGE> rushx run-postDeployment` inside `solutions/swb-reference` folder.
 This script will create/update the Service Catalog portfolio in the `Main account` with all environments listed in the `environment` folder.

 ## Step 2: Set up environment management workflow
+In this step we set up the workflow for managing environment launch and terminate.
+These workflows are defined by SSM documents.
+We will also implement **environment services** to handle start/stop/connecting to the new environment.
+These three actions do not require SSM documents, and will make AWS API calls in the hosting account to start/stop/connect to the environment.
 ### SSM documents
 1. Add SSM documents for the new environment type's launch and terminate operations.
    - You'll have two new SSM files: `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>LaunchSSM.yaml` and `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>TerminateSSM.yaml`
    - For reference, check out [sagemakerLaunchSSM.yaml](./src/environment/sagemaker/sagemakerLaunchSSM.yaml) and [sagemakerTerminateSSM.yaml](./src/environment/sagemaker/sagemakerTerminateSSM.yaml).
 The `parameters` section in the SSM document allows you to customize the parameters passed to Service Catalog portfolio.
-Service Catalog portfolio uses those parameters when provisioning your SC product as defined by the SC template defined in Step 1.
+Service Catalog portfolio uses those parameters when provisioning your SC product as defined by the SC template defined in [Step 1](##Step 1).
 An example SSM doc for launching a sagemaker environment is show below.
 The `InstanceType` parameter is being passed to SC.
 ```yaml
 description: SSM document to provision a Sagemaker instance
 assumeRole: ''